RaphaelHebert/vtam/doc/content/overview.rst

     - sortreads
     - filter (with default, low stringency filtering parameters)
     - taxassign
+    - makeknownoccurrences
     - optimize
     - filter (with optimized parameters)
     - pool
     - taxassign

 The command vtam filter should be run twice.
 First, with default, low stringency filtering parameters.
 This produces an :ref:`ASVtable_glossary` that is still likely to contain some :ref:`occurrences <occurrence_glossary>` which should be filtered out.
 Users should identify from this table clearly unexpected occurrences (variants present in negative controls, unexpected variants in mock samples, variants appearing in a sample of incompatible habitat) and expected occurrences in mock samples.
+The command **vtam makeknownoccurrences** can typically be use to get a default list of those occurrences.
 Based on these occurrences, **vtam optimize** will suggest the most suitable parameters that keep all expected occurrences but eliminate most unexpected ones.
 Then, the command **vtam filter** should be run again, with the optimized parameters.

+**vtam makeknownoccurrences** also genrate a list of the occurrences expected in mock samples but missing from the :ref:`ASVtable_glossary`.

 **vtam taxassign** has a double role: It will assign ASVs in an input TSV file to taxa, and complete the input TSV file with taxonomic information.
 The lineages of ASV are stored in a sqlite database to avoid re-running the assignment several times for the same sequence.
 Therefore running vtam taxassign the second or third time (*e.g.* after the **vtam filter** with optimized parameters or after **vtam pool**) will be very quick and its main role will be to complete the input ASV table with taxonomic information.